Cube-OS/cubeOS/docs/ecosystem/services/file.rst

     - Maximum number of timeout-retry attempts
     - Non-default destination IP/port

-Running the Service from KubOS
+Running the Service from CubeOS
 ------------------------------

-The Kubos Linux distribution (as of v1.3.0) ships with the file transfer service installed and configured to run on boot.
-This can be verified by booting the KubOS system, running the ``ps`` command and looking for the ``file-service`` process.
+The CubeOS Linux distribution (as of v1.3.0) ships with the file transfer service installed and configured to run on boot.
+This can be verified by booting the CubeOS system, running the ``ps`` command and looking for the ``file-service`` process.
 If the service is not running then it can be started like so::